 The Fulbright English Teaching Assistant (ETA) Programs place Fulbrighters in classrooms abroad to provide assistance to the local English teachers.
 ETAs help teach English language while serving as cultural ambassadors for the U.S.

-During his career at UND, Curtis also spent the spring of 2017 in Japan, where he learned Japanese on a competitive Gilman Scholarship.
+During his career at UND, Curtis also spent the spring of 2017 in Japan, where he studied Japanese on a competitive Gilman Scholarship.
 Upon his return from Japan, he competed for and won a U.S. State Department Critical Language Scholarship to study in Korea, one of America’s most prestigious language programs.

 Even more competitive than the Gilman, the Critical Language Scholarship is awarded to fewer than 10 percent of applicants.
 It supports students who spend eight weeks overseas studying one of 14 critical languages.